The Lion of Judah

 Judah had shown a noble character.
 Even in the dark hour when Joseph’s brothers were plotting to kill him, Judah had planned to save Joseph’s life (Genesis 37:26, 27).
 But his more superior traits were revealed when he offered his own life as a pledge for that of Benjamin, and also when he pleaded with Joseph on Benjamin’s behalf, to save him from slavery (Genesis 43:9, 10; 44:16–34).

-In this sense, Christ is the second David which Paul also taught, “There shall be a root of Jesse; and He who shall rise to reign over the Gentiles, in Him the Gentiles shall hope” (Rom.
-15:12).
+In this sense, Christ is the second David which Paul also taught, “There shall be a root of Jesse; and He who shall rise to reign over the Gentiles, in Him the Gentiles shall hope” (Romans 15:12).
 David was Israel’s greatest king and military hero.
-The Davidic idea of the Messiah was that of a conqueror who would restore the kingdom to Israel (Matt.
-21:9 cf. Acts 1:6).
-In that sense, Christ’s victory in the great controversy with Satan sets Him as the One who will finally restore the kingdom eternally.
+The Davidic idea of the Messiah was that of a conqueror who would restore the kingdom to Israel (Matthew 21:9 Acts 1:6).
+In that sense, Christ’s victory in the great controversy with Satan sets Him as the One who will finally restore the kingdom eternally, the Lion of Judah.

 In His service,